gguillotte/mdsrd5/mdsrd5.md

 **Duration:** 10 days

 Choose a spell of 5th level or lower that you can cast, that has a casting time of 1 action, and that can target you.
-You cast that spell—called the contingent spell—as part of casting contingency, expending spell slots for both, but the contingent spell doesn't come into effect.
+You cast that spell—called the contingent spell—as part of casting [*contingency*](#contingency), expending spell slots for both, but the contingent spell doesn't come into effect.
 Instead, it takes effect when a certain circumstance occurs.
 You describe that circumstance when you cast the two spells.
-For example, a contingency cast with water breathing might stipulate that water breathing comes into effect when you are engulfed in water or a similar liquid.
+For example, a [*contingency*](#contingency) cast with [*water breathing*](#water-breathing) might stipulate that [*water breathing*](#water-breathing) comes into effect when you are engulfed in water or a similar liquid.

-The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to, and then contingency ends.
+The contingent spell takes effect immediately after the circumstance is met for the first time, whether or not you want it to, and then [*contingency*](#contingency) ends.

 The contingent spell takes effect only on you, even if it can normally target others.
-You can use only one contingency spell at a time.
-If you cast this spell again, the effect of another contingency spell on you ends.
-Also, contingency ends on you if its material component is ever not on your person.
+You can use only one [*contingency*](#contingency) spell at a time.
+If you cast this spell again, the effect of another [*contingency*](#contingency) spell on you ends.
+Also, [*contingency*](#contingency) ends on you if its material component is ever not on your person.

 #### Continual Flame